Ken Avery begins his 23rd year as Gardener.

-Mary Maguire Lerman, Coordinator of Horticulture Programs for the Park Board wrote an article about Red Osier Dogwood (Cornus sericea) and a list of her upcoming lectures was listed.
+Mary Maguire Lerman, Coordinator of Horticulture Programs for the Park Board wrote an article about Red Osier Dogwood (Cornus sericea) and her upcoming lectures were listed.

 On April 1st the Park Board announced that David Fisher had been appointed as the new Minneapolis Park and Recreation Board (MPRB) Superintendent of Parks, replacing Charles Spears.
 Mr Fisher had worked for the Parks system since 1970.

 The death of Mr. Harry Thorn was published in The Fringed Gentian™ (Vol. 29 No. 2 Spring 1981).
 He had served on the Friends Board from 1969 to 1973.
 Also noted was the death of Hiram Livingston, the architect of the Martha Crone Shelter.
 Wilber Tusler had sent memorials for both men.

 Naomi Loper expressed her enjoyment of the Garden during the past 20 years, her approval of the Friends small grant program, thanks for the work on the self-guided trail and brochure and for help with the printing costs.